apache/gravitino/docs/trino-graviton-connector.md

 ---
 # Gravitino connector

-The Gravitino connector allows query tables managed by gravitino.
+The Gravitino connector allows query tables managed by Gravitino.
 This can be used to manage catalogs, schemas, and tables and dynamically load them into trino.
 And query data in the original databases on the server, or combine it with other data from different catalogs accessing any other supported data source.

 ### Supported catalog types
-The Graviton connector supports various Trino connector types, including:
+The Gravitino connector supports various Trino connector types, including:
 - [Hive catalog](gravitino-manage-hive.md)

 # Requirements